kubernetes/community/governance.md

 _As contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities._

+We want everyone in the community to have [positive experiences](https://www.cncf.io/blog/2016/12/14/diversity-scholarship-series-one-software-engineers-unexpected-cloudnativecon-kubecon-experience).

 # Guidelines for repositories under Kubernetes github orgs (e.g, kubernetes, kubernetes-incubator)

 All repositories under Kubernetes github orgs, such as kubernetes and kubernetes-incubator,